camera-culture/cc-hardware/_sources/contributing.md.txt

 #### Commenting

 Please follow [Google's guidelines for Python Styling](https://google.github.io/styleguide/pyguide.html).
 These comments are also used to automatically generate the documentation.
-For Visual Studio Code users, the [Python Docstring Generator](https://github.com/NilsJPWerner/autoDocstring) package may be helpful.

 ```{note}
 Any docstrings parsed by `autosimple`, such as the functions in [usage.md](./usage/index.md), are parsed as markdown.
 Docstrings parsed by autoapi, such as in [cambrian.envs.MjCambrianEnv](./usage/api/cambrian/envs/env/index), are parsed as reStructuredText.